Nebraska Ecumenical Legislative Briefing Day and Kansas L.E.A.F.

 Be Informed.
 Stand Up.
 Speak Out.
 Let Your Voice Be Heard.

 The Great Plains United Methodist Women participate in two legislative days that educate and engage members of the faith community on issues that are being addressed within the state legislatures.
 The purpose of the legislative days are to provide a forum of education on social justice issues, create a context for how the issues intersect with faith and prompt ways that the faith community can respond in advocacy.
 Great Plains United Methodist Women are encouraged to use the legislative days as platforms to learn more about issues on the local and state levels and identify ways to add a voice as a faith community.
 Both events are ecumenical and open to all.

-To register, click on the link below to view the topics, or go to www.nelegisbrief.org.
+To register, click on the link below to download the brochure with topics and speakers, or go to www.nelegisbrief.org.

 Click HERE for a downoaded list of web resources from the 2022 Nebraska Ecumenical Legislatiive Briefing Day

 Action - Truth - Transparency-Sunday,February 20,2022 6:00p.m.